xoxzo/blog.xoxzo.com/content/Business/the-api-market-en.md

 Entertainment
 --------------------------------------
-Netflix serves over 20 billion requests a month over it's API.[^Ref3] Netflix's API serves all the devices that's hooked to it's platformi consuming it's contents.
+Netflix serves over 20 billion requests a month over it's API.[^Ref3] Netflix's API serves all the devices that's hooked to it's platform consuming it's contents.
 From the engineering point of view, Netflix is a good study case to learn how they scale to cope with the increasing load and demands on their API.